drake1905/RIOTSKILLS/README.md

 # RIOTSKILLS
-determines how skilled a player is in league of legends\n I have no clue how to use github...
+determines how skilled a player is in league of legends and I have no clue how to use github